cbernaci/eeg_project/hardware/README.md

 # Circuit Documentation
 Here I document the circuits tested at each step while building the EEG.

- then using either a ready-made amplification board (e.g. openBCI Cyton, TI ADS1299  Evaluation Board) for collecting EEG data.

 The order of progression for the circuits are:

 1. [square wave only circuit for SW data capture](/1_data_capture_test)